The Guide 2026

 Season note

-The 2026 season is close enough that usefulness now matters more than completeness.
-The guide will prioritize pages that help travelers make high-consequence decisions: base, movement, timing, beaches, car rental, and first-visit structure.
+The 2026 season is active enough that usefulness now matters more than completeness.
+This page should keep pointing visitors toward high-consequence decisions: base, movement, timing, beaches, car rental, food, and the first-week structure that prevents Crete from becoming a rushed checklist.

 The tone will remain narrow.
 This is not a public square of opinions.
 It is an edited guide, and the edit is the product.